Pei-chunLai-tomtom/Aggregate_ReleaseNote/TestSample_knownissue_25270-25310.md

 ## highlight in 25310.000
 General
 [25310.000]Thank you for your time in evaluating our map!
 Your feedback is valuable to shape future enhancements and features that benefit you.
 Here's what you can expect from our latest release of TomTom Orbis Maps.
 Feature statistics have been removed from release notes to enhance readability.
-You can still access detailed feature delta statistics in the accompanying files with label 'statistics_deltas' provided with the release. directions
+You can still access detailed feature delta statistics in the accompanying files with label 'statistics_deltas' provided with the release.
+directions
 [25310.000]Improved speeds, mainly on unpaved roads, for Australia and South Africa.
 [25310.000]Regular monthly maintenance on speed-profiles which results in updates on a [25310.000]significant share of all ways (>50%).
 This is a planned and validated update.
-Involved countries are ALB,AND,ARE,ARG,ASM,AUS,AUT,BEL,BGR,BHR,BIH,BLR,BRA,BRN,BVT,CAN,CCK,CHE,CHL,COL,CXR,CYP,CZE,DEU,DNK,EGY,ESP,EST,FIN,FRA,FRO,GBR,GGY,GIB,GRC,GUM,HKG,HMD,HRV,HUN,IDN,IMN,IND,IRL,ISL,ISR,ITA,JEY,KEN,KWT,LIE,LTU,LUX,LVA,MAC,MAR,MCO,MEX,MLT,MNE,MNP,MOZ,MUS,MYS,MYT,NAM,NFK,NGA,NLD,NOR,NZL,OMN,PER,PHL,POL,PRI,PRT,QAT,REU,ROU,RUS,SAU,SGP,SVN,SMR,SRB,SVK,SWE,THA,TUN,TUR,TWN,UKR,URY,USA,VAT,VIR,VNM,XES,XKS,XKX,XLX,XPX,XSV,XSX,XXH,XXJ,XXK,ZAF. ens
+Involved countries are ALB,AND,ARE,ARG,ASM,AUS,AUT,BEL,BGR,BHR,BIH,BLR,BRA,BRN,BVT,CAN,CCK,CHE,CHL,COL,CXR,CYP,CZE,DEU,DNK,EGY,ESP,EST,FIN,FRA,FRO,GBR,GGY,GIB,GRC,GUM,HKG,HMD,HRV,HUN,IDN,IMN,IND,IRL,ISL,ISR,ITA,JEY,KEN,KWT,LIE,LTU,LUX,LVA,MAC,MAR,MCO,MEX,MLT,MNE,MNP,MOZ,MUS,MYS,MYT,NAM,NFK,NGA,NLD,NOR,NZL,OMN,PER,PHL,POL,PRI,PRT,QAT,REU,ROU,RUS,SAU,SGP,SVN,SMR,SRB,SVK,SWE,THA,TUN,TUR,TWN,UKR,URY,USA,VAT,VIR,VNM,XES,XKS,XKX,XLX,XPX,XSV,XSX,XXH,XXJ,XXK,ZAF.
+ens
 [25310.000]The namespace #Short Name Type will be deprecated, and the Short Name coverage will be reduced.
 The different structural mechanisms to shorten names by just removing words will no longer be applied
 [25310.000]Parts of this work are a derivative of : - "GeoNames Gazetteer" by GeoNames.org, licensed under CC BY 4.0. - "Dublin City Roads and Streets Data" by Dublin City Council, licensed under CC BY 4.0. - data downloaded from https://adresse.data.gouv.fr/data/ban/adresses/latest/csv/ by Base Adresse Nationale, on 11 Aug 2022, licensed under ETALAB Open License 2.0. - data downloaded from https://adresse.data.gouv.fr/data/ban/adresses/latest/csv/ by Base Adresse Nationale, on 08 Sep 2022, licensed under ETALAB Open License 2.0. - Wikidata, licensed under CC0 1.0.
-[25310.000]Please note that OSM map content are currently not being enhanced with translations and phonemes due to ODbL licensing constraints. poi
+[25310.000]Please note that OSM map content are currently not being enhanced with translations and phonemes due to ODbL licensing constraints.
+poi
 [25310.000]Reduced duplicates across following categories.
 Geographic features by 6.49%, Trail System by 1.39% and Mountain Pass by 0.32%
 [25310.000]Change in sources has led to a significant improvement in coverage for pharmacies in AUT, DNK, NLD, PRT, and SWE.
 Counts have increased by 4500 across the 5 countries (33% to 65% relative increase by country).
 [25310.000]For railway_station POIs that have an OSM building of type train_station within ~100 meters, we improved the algorithm to generate an additional routing point.
 This improvement resulted into ~3500 railway stations gained an additional routing point.
 [25310.000]Change in source has led to removal of about 620K mostly superfluous POIs across multiple countries.
 This includes 220K shops, 200K companies, 65K sport centers, 47K repair facilities, 15K automotive dealers, and 12K pharmacies.
 [25310.000]Change in Machine learning model enabled for Wildlife and Gardens led to a positive impact on POI Availability for the following groups: Important Tourist attractions (66.4% to 74.7%), Shopping Centers (72% to 74.7%), and Amusement Park (66.9% to 77%)
 Canada
 ens
 [25310.000]Parts of this work contain information licensed under the Open Government License – Canada version 2.0.
 Korea, Republic of
 geocoding
 [25310.000]Streetnames content has been removed from the Orbis Sectioned Product for Korea.
 This change aligns with our intent to offer a basic display-only map for this region.
 United States of America
 poi
 [25310.000]For following areas - Dallas Fort-Worth, TX, Houston–The Woodlands–Sugar Land, TX, New York–Newark–Jersey City, 16848 OOB flags have been added and Confidence score has been improved for 476k POIs.

+## highlight in 25300.000
+General
+[25300.000]Thank you for your time in evaluating our map!
+Your feedback is valuable to shape future enhancements and features that benefit you.
+Here's what you can expect from our latest release of TomTom Orbis Maps.
+Feature statistics have been removed from release notes to enhance readability.
+You can still access detailed feature delta statistics in the accompanying files with label 'statistics_deltas' provided with the release.
+ens
+[25300.000]Parts of this work are a derivative of : - "GeoNames Gazetteer" by GeoNames.org, licensed under CC BY 4.0. - "Dublin City Roads and Streets Data" by Dublin City Council, licensed under CC BY 4.0. - data downloaded from https://adresse.data.gouv.fr/data/ban/adresses/latest/csv/ by Base Adresse Nationale, on 11 Aug 2022, licensed under ETALAB Open License 2.0. - data downloaded from https://adresse.data.gouv.fr/data/ban/adresses/latest/csv/ by Base Adresse Nationale, on 08 Sep 2022, licensed under ETALAB Open License 2.0. - Wikidata, licensed under CC0 1.0.
+The namespace #Short Name Type will be deprecated, and the Short Name coverage will be reduced.
+The different structural mechanisms to shorten names by just removing words will no longer be applied
+[25300.000] Please note that OSM map content are currently not being enhanced with translations and phonemes due to ODbL licensing constraints.
+To improve user experience, French exonyms have been added for place names (e.g. Administrative Areas and Place Points) and place names used as POI name in CHE, CZE, HUN, LIE, ROU & SVK.
+poi
+[25300.000] Improved names for about 1400 Toyota dealerships and 400 Lexus dealerships globally.
+[25300.000] Recovered from previous reported loss from week 21 on Suzuki branded POIs in IND and IDN.
+Suzuki in India +838 POIs, Suzuki in Indonesia +223 POIs, Maruti Suzuki in India +5460 POIs.
+Similar for Yamaha branded POIs: Yamaha in India +1645 POIs, Yamaha in Indonesia +1507 POIs
+[25300.000] The number of duplicated POIs for category group Rest Area, have globally been reduced by 37% as a result of the expansion of Machine Learning matching model.
+This caused a drop of 11% in POI counts for Rest Area POIs.
+[25300.000] The number of duplicated POIs for category group Access Gateway, have globally been reduced with 82% as a result of the expansion of Machine Learning matching model.
+[25300.000] The number of duplicated POIs for category group Breach, have globally been reduced by 7% as a result of the expansion of Machine Learning matching model.
+[25300.000]Usage of Overture GERS ids have been enabled for 36M POIs globally.
+[25300.000]Improved category mapping  to be more in line with reality, this impacts category groups: campground, park and recreation and government categories which can cause a fluctuation in POI counts in these categories.
+[25300.000]The number of duplicated POIs for category group Public Amenity, have globally been reduced as a result of the expansion of Machine Learning matching model.
+Austria
+poi
+[25300.000]199 McCafé branded POIs in AUT are restored.
+Regression reported in week 27 is fixed.
+Canada
+ens
+[25300.000]Parts of this work contain information licensed under the Open Government License – Canada version 2.0.
+poi
+[25300.000]Clean-up happened with positive impact for following brands: Superfluous Burger King POIs removed in PER.
+Recategorization of Walmart branded POIs to Garden Centers and Mobile Shop in CAN.
+Egypt
+geocoding
+[25300.000]In Egypt, index Level 10 Administrative Areas have been elevated to Index Level 9.
+Additionally, Index Level 8 Administrative Areas have been introduced in locations previously lacking coverage at this level.
+Coverage at Index Level 9 has also been significantly expanded.
+Germany
+poi
+[25300.000]Brand DPD is removed from POIs which should not have the brand.
+This result in 103 less branded POIs in DEU.
+The POIs are still valid, but the brand on these POIs was not.
+Greece
+poi
+[25300.000]In GRC, updated name and alternate name. translations and transliterations for a total of 334k POIs have been added:34K entries from el-Grek to el-Latn.297K entries from en-Latn to both el-Latn and el-Grek.
+Italy
+poi
+[25300.000]Issue reported in week 29 in ITA with wrongly categorized EV stations as a normal fuel station is fixed.
+Korea, Republic of
+geocoding
+[25300.000]Streetnames content has been removed from the Orbis Sectioned Product for Korea.
+This change aligns with our intent to offer a basic display-only map for this region.
+Taiwan, Province of China
+ens
+[25300.000]Diacritics in Chinese Latin (Mandarin) names have been removed in names of administrative areas, streets, POIs.
+Thailand
+ens
+[25300.000]Extended maintenance on THA tokenized names in THA has been carried out for administrative, street & POI names
+poi
+[25300.000]Multi language addresses are present in THA.
+74% of POI in THA have a street level address in Thai script, 69.7% of POI in THA have a street level address in Thai Latin script, and 10.7% of POI in THA have a street level address in English.
+Türkiye
+geocoding
+[25300.000]Starting from the last release, several updates were made to the Administrative Area index hierarchy in Turkey.
+In this latest round, Non-Admin Area features lacking index:level tags have been updated to include them.
+Additionally, the country now has full coverage at Index Level 8 for both Administrative and Non-Administrative Areas.
+We will continue enhancing the accuracy of these features in upcoming releases.
+United States of America
+poi
+[25300.000]For USA ~14k out of business flags have been added and confidence scores have been improved for 172k POIs.
+Special focus on following regions: Riverside, San Francisco, San Diego and Plano
+253K POI in USA, which were previously positioned on a road, have and improved location and are moved to their geocoded location.

 ## Known issues in 25310.000
 General